jeffnyman/playwright-component/README.md

 The general idea is that the standard "Hello World" example has been broken up.
 Rather than a single component, I have multiple components.
 The original example has the page title as part of the page.
 I now have that as a distinct component called `Title`.

 This means the `App` component test checks for the actual title, by mounting the full component app, but the `Title` component test only checks if a message property can be passed.
 This requires only mounting the `Title` component.

+I also refactored the counter into its own component called `Count`.
+The tests for this check for the state of the counter after it is mounted and clicked.